Senator Howard H. Baker Sr.

 For the past 20 years, he has served as a consultant and advisor to Japanese trading, technology and utility companies and to the Japanese government.
 In this capacity, he has counseled senior Japanese government officials and business executives; developed the Forum on Energy – a nuclear news and analysis website; co-produced a major conference on energy and environment in Japan; and served as an occasional commentator on NHK Television and NPR’s Marketplace.

-In the technology space, Mr. Campbell has been active in promoting the advancement of clean energy through the application of high performance computing.
+Mr. Campbell has been active in promoting the advancement of clean energy through the application of high performance computing.
 He organized the 2010 Clean Energy Summit in Washington, D.C., a national symposium co-sponsored with the Lawrence Livermore National Laboratory, the U.S. Chamber of Commerce Institute for the 21st Century, the Science Foundation, the National Venture Capital Association and the Oak Ridge National Laboratory.
 A series of follow-up conferences and regional meetings have followed.

 On issues of national energy policy, Mr. Campbell directed the program on Presidential Policy Making: Formulating a Bipartisan Energy and Climate Policy for America.
 Its roundtable and workshop were hosted by the Woodrow Wilson and Howard Baker Centers in 2009 in Washington, D.C.
 He is currently serving on the National Task Force on American Nuclear Energy Leadership organized by the Global Energy Center at the Atlantic Council.